The Simons Observatory: pipeline comparison and validation for large-scale B-modes

-Our third pipeline is a map-based parametric pipeline based on the \texttt{fgbuster} code~\cite{Poletti_Errard_2022}.
-This approach is based on the following data model:
+Our third pipeline is a map-based parametric pipeline based on the \texttt{fgbuster} code~\citep{Poletti_Errard_2022}.
+This approach is based on the data model

-where ${\bf d}$ is a vector containing the polarized frequency maps, $\hat{\sf A}=\hat{\sf A}(\boldsymbol{\beta})$ is the so-called mixing matrix assumed to be parameterized by a set of spectral indices $\boldsymbol{\beta}$, ${\bf s}$ is a vector containing the $Q$ and $U$ amplitudes of the sky signals (CMB, foregrounds) and ${\bf n}$ is the noise contained in each frequency map.
-Starting from the input observed data sets ${\bf d}$, Figure~\ref{fig:schematic_c} shows a schematic of the pipeline, which contains four steps.
+where ${\bf d}$ is a vector containing the polarized frequency maps, ${\bf s}$ is a vector containing the $Q$ and $U$ amplitudes of the sky signals (CMB, foregrounds) and ${\bf n}$ is the noise contained in each frequency map.
+The matrix $\hat{\sf A}=\hat{\sf A}(\boldsymbol{\beta})$ is the so-called mixing matrix, assumed to be parameterized by a set of spectral indices $\boldsymbol{\beta}$.
+Starting from the observed (mock) input data ${\bf d}$, Fig.~\ref{fig:schematic_c} shows a schematic of the pipeline, comprising four steps.

-Step 0 is the preprocessing of input simulations: for each simulation, we combine the simulated noise maps, the foreground and CMB maps and save them on disk.
+Step 0 is the preprocessing of input simulations.
+For each simulation, we combine the simulated noise maps, the foreground, and CMB maps and save them on disk.
 We create a new set of frequency maps, $\mathbf{\bar{d}}$, smoothed with a common Gaussian kernel of $100\arcmin$ FWHM.

 Step 1 is the actual component separation stage.
-We optimize the spectral likelihood defined as~\cite{Stompor2009}:
+We optimize the spectral likelihood, defined as~\citep{Stompor2009}:

 which uses the common resolution frequency maps, $\bar{\bf d}$, built during step 0.
-The right hand side of Equation~\ref{eq:spectral_likelihood} contains a sum over the observed sky pixels, assumed to have uncorrelated noise -- the diagonal noise covariance matrix $\hat{\sf N}$ is computed from 500 noise-only simulations.
+The right hand side of Eq.~\ref{eq:spectral_likelihood} contains a sum over the observed sky pixels, assumed to have uncorrelated noise.
+The diagonal noise covariance matrix $\hat{\sf N}$ is computed from 500 noise-only simulations.
 Although, in principle, $\hat{\sf N}$ can be non-diagonal, we do not observe any significant bias of the spectral likelihood due to this approximation in this study.
-By minimizing Equation~\ref{eq:spectral_likelihood} we estimate the best-fit spectral indices $\tilde{\boldsymbol{\beta}}$ and the corresponding mixing matrix $\tilde{\sf A} \equiv \hat{\sf A}(\tilde{\boldsymbol{\beta}})$.
-We also estimate the uncertainties on the recovered spectral indices as provided by the minimizer, a truncated-Newton algorithm~\citep{1984SJNA...21..770N} as implemented in \texttt{scipy}~\citep{2020NatMe..17..261V}.
+By minimizing Eq.~\ref{eq:spectral_likelihood} we estimate the best-fit spectral indices $\tilde{\boldsymbol{\beta}}$ and the corresponding mixing matrix $\tilde{\sf A} \equiv \hat{\sf A}(\tilde{\boldsymbol{\beta}})$.
+We also estimate the uncertainties on the recovered spectral indices as provided by the minimizer, a truncated Newton algorithm~\citep{1984SJNA...21..770N} as implemented in \texttt{scipy}~\citep{2020NatMe..17..261V}.
 Having thus obtained estimators of the foreground SEDs, we can recover the sky component maps with the generalized least-square equation